-NEW ORLEANS (CN) – Louisiana Senator Troy Brown resigned his seat Thursday, two days after filing for a temporary restraining order in an attempt to block the Senate from expelling him.
+NEW ORLEANS (CN) – Louisiana Sen. Troy Brown resigned his seat Thursday, two days after filing for a temporary restraining order in an attempt to block the Senate from expelling him.

 “Unfortunately, recent events have caused me to relinquish my dream in favor of the greater goal of preserving the integrity of the Louisiana Senate,” Brown wrote in his resignation letter.
 His resignation was effective immediately.

 Brown and his attorney, Jill Craft of Baton Rouge, argued in the court document that many senators have had previous misdemeanor violations in the past, but none were ever threatened with expulsion.

 Only once in the history of the Louisiana Senate, in fact, according to Brown’s injunction, has any senator ever been expelled from the Senate.
 That was Gaston Gerald, who while spending five years in a prison in Fort Worth, Texas, for extortion continued to receive his Senate pay – despite his being able to attend the meetings.

 Brown’s request for injunction highlighted that Gerald was removed for his multiple absences from meetings – and “NOT because he was a convicted felon.”
 (Emphasis in original)

 Brown resigned his seat Thursday during a press hearing in Craft’s office.

 Craft said during the hearing that for now Brown plans to drop any legal action against the Senate.